HunterKart/proficiency-faculty-evaluation/docs/prd.md

     3. The system displays a warning if more than three open-ended questions are added but allows an override up to a maximum of eight.
     4. I can set whether each question is required to be answered or optional.
     5. At any point while editing a 'draft' template, I can select a "Preview" option that shows how the form will be rendered for evaluators.
+    6. While a form template is in a `draft` state, the system must automatically save any changes made by the Admin on a periodic basis (e.g., every 60 seconds) to prevent data loss.

 **Story 3.4a: Form Template Activation & Duplication**